pydio/pydio-doc-admin-guide/1_quick_start/4_admin_quick_tour.md

 [:image:1_quick_start/yourdata/04-datasource.png]

 After you save the datasource, corresponding services start in background, including an indexation of your already existing data.
-This done, go back to the `Cells Console > Workspaces` menu and create a "My Data" workspace pointing toward this new datasource root.
+Go back to the `Cells Console > Workspaces` menu and create a "My Data" workspace pointing toward this new datasource root.
 Set default permissions for this workspace (Read and Write for instance), which is equivalent to assigning the Read/Write ACL to all users and save.

 [:image:1_quick_start/yourdata/05-newws.png]

-Going back to the home page, you can now see the workspace and browse the data it contains!
+Go back to the home page.
+You can now see the workspace and browse the data it contains!

 [:image:1_quick_start/yourdata/06-mydata.png]